svvoii/So-long/README.md

 sudo apt install libssl-dev
 sudo apt install libbsd-dev
 ```

-This will show if X11 is installed.
+this will show if X11 is installed:
 ```
 apt search Xlib.h
 ```